wp-plugins/email-form-under-post/readme.txt

 *  Exlude Any post to hide form under it.
 *  Bug Fix credits goes to **Hamid Ashraf**

+**Whats new in 1.0.3?**
+* Send New user notifications with mandrill
+* Add example email template for new user notification/email form
+* CSS bug removed

 **Live preview**

 [Live preview](http://websolutionsoft.com/demo/wp-admin/)